itmoth/hoffman2-notes/README.md

 # hoffman2-chem-notes

-These are my notes for setting up and using Hoffman2 using windows subsystem for linux (WSL). i have not included the steps for getting an account or getting access to Gaussian.
+These are my notes for setting up and using Hoffman2 using Windows Subsystem for Linux (WSL).
+I have not included the steps for getting an account or getting access to Gaussian.

 ## SSH Customization